 - 1. Click on the Export button - 2.
 Insert a USB drive formatted in the FAT format. - 3.
 Select the "From time" by clicking on the timeline.
-Click on the Edit button to change the From and To time.
 You can also manually enter the "From time" and the "To time." - 4.
 Click on the "From time" tab using a single click. - 5.
 Repeat steps 3 and 4 to configure the To time. - 6.
 Click on the Export button.

 The export process is indicated on the right.
-Depending on the length of footage to be exported, this process can take several minutes.
+Depending on the length of footage to be exported, this process can take minutes.